Civil Cases - Case Management Procedures

-Counsel admitted pro hac vice should review the Local Rules, especially the Local Civ.
-R. 26.1, 26.2 and 37.1, relating to discovery and discovery disputes.
+Counsel admitted pro hac vice must review the Local Rules, especially Local Civ.
+Rs.
+26.1, 26.2 and 37.1, relating to discovery and discovery disputes.

-As a convenience to the court and counsel, lawyers appearing pro hac vice normally should engage local co-counsel who should file an appearance so that copies of orders and opinions will be received by local counsel.
-When counsel appearing pro hac vice engages local counsel, the local attorney should be kept informed of principal developments in the case, and copied with substantive correspondence with the client and between counsel for the parties, and with notices and motions.
-In addition, local counsel should be consulted with regard to practices and procedures regarding discovery, motions, settlement and trial.
+As a convenience to the court and counsel, lawyers appearing pro hac vice normally should engage local co-counsel, who should file an appearance, so that local counsel will receive copies of notices, orders, and opinions.
+If counsel appearing pro hac vice is lead counsel, pro hac counsel should keep local counsel informed about all principal developments in the case and copy local counsel with substantive correspondence with the client and between counsel for the parties, motions, etc. In addition, pro hac counsel should consult with local counsel about local practices and procedures regarding discovery, motions, settlement, and trial.

-Local counsel is expected, at a minimum, to refer out-of-town counsel to the Local Rules and this website.
-It is particularly important that local counsel call attention to this court's practices concerning discovery disputes and expectations concerning the conduct of discovery generally and depositions in particular.
+Local counsel should, at a minimum, refer out-of-town counsel to the Local Rules and this website.
+It is particularly important that local counsel call attention to my practices concerning discovery disputes and expectations concerning the conduct of discovery generally and depositions in particular.